 We all agree in this house that this would be relaxing and exciting experience, and that we have a responsibility to see more of Our Own Country.
 All is rosy until my Google search for a floating house begins to include news items headlined ‘Mississippi houseboat accident’, followed by ‘Mississippi houseboat tragedy’.
 I soon fear that if I continue looking, my search will yield ‘Mississippi houseboat and the End of the World’ and I leave it for the time being.

-We also have auto, homeowner’s, health, and theft; the regular policies most people have.
+We’d definitely need insurance for a rented houseboat.
+As for insurance in the real world, we have auto, homeowner’s, health, and theft; the standard policies most people have.
 But insurance companies need to become more relevant to the different times and seasons of a person’s life.

-In the meantime, I’d wouldn’t mind receiving a check from my insurance company for circumstances like these:
+In the meantime, I wouldn’t mind receiving a check from my insurance company for circumstances like these:

 1) Insurance for Hurt Feelings

 Not just our own, but other people’s.
 This policy would include a rider for Tactlessness, and for those occasions when we’ve been talked into ‘being open and honest’.
 It would include teasing a person who took it seriously, or when we drink and get ‘loosened tongue’ syndrome.
 This is the Why did my ‘friend’ unfriend me on Facebook? clause.